Velocidex/velociraptor-docs/content/docs/vql/_index.md

 FROM netstat()
 ```

-The only difference between this query and the previous one is that
+The difference between this query and the previous one is that
 the `LET` clause uses `<=` instead of `=`.
 The `<=` is the materialize
-operator - it tells VQL to expand the query in place into an array
+operator.
+It tells VQL to expand the query in place into an array
 which is then assigned to the variable `process_lookup`.

 Subsequent accesses to `process_lookup` simply access an in-memory